-- 10.1 In most cases an investigation will be required to establish whether or not there is a case for the employee to answer at a formal disciplinary hearing.
+- 10.1 An investigation will be required to establish whether or not there is a case for the employee to answer at a formal disciplinary hearing.
 Where an investigation takes place, the School will aim to conduct it promptly and without unnecessary delay.
-However, the nature, scale and duration of any disciplinary investigation will depend on the seriousness and complexity of the misconduct being investigated. - 10.2 Investigations relating to safeguarding allegations must be made with reference to Appendix 1 "Managing Concerns or Allegations against Staff Working with Children or Adults who have Care and Support Needs". - 10.3 The School may, at the Headteacher's discretion, continue with the Conduct and Discipline process regardless of a resignation.
-Each case will be considered on a case by case basis. - 10.4 The person with responsibility for the investigation is the Investigating Officer.
-The Investigating Officer may also undertake the role of Presenting Officer during the hearing.
-The function of the Investigating Officer is to:
+However, the nature, scale and duration of any disciplinary investigation will depend on the seriousness and complexity of the misconduct being investigated. - 10.2 Investigations relating to safeguarding allegations must be made with reference "Managing Concerns or Allegations against Staff Working with Children or Adults who have Care and Support Needs". - 10.3 The School may, at the Headteacher/Chair of Governor's discretion, continue with the Conduct and Discipline process regardless of a resignation.
+Each case will be considered